francescogerardomarra/its/modulo26/5_security_hello_world.md

 This is the core method of the filter and is executed for every HTTP request.

 - **Extract the JWT from the `Authorization` Header**:
   - The filter begins by checking the incoming HTTP request for the `Authorization` header, which typically contains the JWT (JSON Web Token).
   - The JWT is usually passed in the format `Bearer <token>`.
 If the header exists and is correctly formatted, the filter extracts the token for further validation.

 - **Validate the Token and Retrieve Claims**:
   - If the token is present, the filter validates it.
 This involves checking its signature, expiration, and other claims to ensure it is a legitimate and valid JWT.
   - Once validated, it retrieves the claims contained within the token, including the username or any other custom claims that were embedded when the token was generated.

 - **Extract the Username and Create Authentication Object**:
   - After retrieving the claims, the filter extracts the username (or other identifying information) from the token.
   - This username is used to create a `UsernamePasswordAuthenticationToken` object, which represents the authenticated user.
 This object encapsulates the user's identity and any granted authorities (roles or permissions).
+  - The token is created with `null` for credentials (since JWTs do not require a password) and `null` for authorities (as roles may not be set here, but can be extracted from the token if needed).

 - **Set Authentication Object into the `SecurityContext`**:
   - The `UsernamePasswordAuthenticationToken` object is then set into Spring Security's `SecurityContext`.
   - This step is crucial because the `SecurityContext` stores the authentication details for the current request, making it available to the rest of the Spring Security system.
   - This allows Spring Security to recognize that the user is authenticated and apply any necessary security rules or authorization checks.

 - **Authentication and Authorization**:
   - If the `SecurityContext` is not populated with the `UsernamePasswordAuthenticationToken`, Spring Security cannot authorize access to secure resources.
-        - Without a valid authentication object in the `SecurityContext`, the user will be treated as unauthenticated, and any attempt to access protected endpoints will likely result in access being denied (e.g. returning a **401 Unauthorized** response).
+  - Without a valid authentication object in the `SecurityContext`, the user will be treated as unauthenticated, and any attempt to access protected endpoints will likely result in access being denied (e.g., returning a **401 Unauthorized** response).

 - **Proceed with the Filter Chain**:
   - After setting the authentication object, the filter proceeds with the filter chain, passing the request along to the next filter or handler.
   - The downstream components will now be able to access the `SecurityContext` and retrieve the user's authentication details, ensuring that all security checks are properly applied.
   - **Downstream Filters**:
       - Any subsequent filters or components that rely on the `SecurityContext` to check the user's roles, permissions, or any other security-related information will fail to retrieve any valid user data if the authentication object is not set.
       - This can lead to security breaches, where unauthorized users gain access to sensitive resources, or it could result in denial of service if access is mistakenly blocked for legitimate users.

 ### `getTokenFromRequest()` Method